tapegram/blog/blog/holiday_ml_project/readme.md

 This is a very exciting start and I have a ton of ideas to try next to push forward on it.
 I'm thinking of getting this slightly more "production ready" which should be a few small changes, and getting it deployed for me and some friends to use on a project together.

-By dogfooding it, I hope we can identify the high-value areas to improve and just to get iterating on it.
+By dogfooding it, I hope we can identify the high-value areas to improve and get iterating on it.

 Some ideas that we may end up trying are: